ExchangeBC/concierge/README.md

 To deploy to the Development environment, start a build for "akpalw-dev", and OpenShift will build and deploy HEAD from the `develop` branch.

 To deploy to the Production environment, merge the `develop` branch into the `master` branch. "akpalw-prod" has been configured to start the deployment process for production automatically when commits are made to the `master` branch.
 Note that the Production deployment process first deploys to the Staging environment, and requires approval before the deployment continues to the Production environment.

+#### Running Database Migrations

+Using an environment's deployment shell, run `npm run migrations:up` in the root of this repository's directory.
+It is recommended to run a migration prior to deploying code that depends on the changes effected by that migration.

 ## Team